 Health Care that Works for Americans

 On March 23, 2010, President Obama signed the Affordable Care Act into law, putting in place comprehensive reforms that improve access to affordable health coverage for everyone and protect consumers from abusive insurance company practices.
-The law allows all Americans to make health insurance choices that work for them while guaranteeing access to care for our most vulnerable, and provides new ways to bring down costs and improve quality of care.

 Here are the key facts about the Affordable Care Act.

 In the past, insurance companies could take advantage of you.
 They could deny coverage to children who had asthma or were born with a heart defect, put a lifetime cap on the amount of care they would pay for, or cancel your coverage when you got sick just by finding an accidental mistake in your paperwork.
 The Affordable Care Act creates a new Patient’s Bill of Rights that protects you from these and other abusive practices.

 End to Pre-Existing Condition Discrimination: Insurance companies can no longer deny coverage to children because of a pre-existing condition like asthma and diabetes, providing peace of mind for parents of the more than 17.6 million children with pre-existing conditions.
 Starting in 2014, no American can be discriminated against due to a pre-existing condition.